AdyGCode/SaaS-FED-Notes/session-07/S07-Vanilla-PHP-MVC-Pt-04.md

 ### String Validation

-The sting validation checks to see if the provided value is a string, and then cheks the length of the string is between the minimum and maximum lengths.
+The string validation checks to see if the provided value is a string, and then cheks the length of the string is between the minimum and maximum lengths.

 We use the `INF` PHP constant to represent a string of any length, and thus provide the developpr with a simple way of testing for a string with a minimum length but no maximum: